Turbo’s Guide to Econ

 Remember the Bravado motto - Do Work, Get Paid!

 The next tier of useful skills in game are ones I’d consider “Service Skills”.
-Skills that restoring Resolve or Mind like Social Influence, or healing with Medical or Biogenetics can also be useful for earning money, but they come with a big lesson that can be hard to understand at first.
+Skills that heal Fractures like Proficient Education, or healing with Medical or Biogenetics can also be useful for earning money, but they come with a big lesson that can be hard to understand at first.
 These skills need a certain situation to happen first before they can be used, so if that isn’t happening often in your game, it may be hard to earn a living in game using these skills.
 The more common the situation, the easier you can charge for these services.

 This brings us to our second rule.